Skip to Content

 Fighting For Traumatic Brain Injury Victims Across Southern California

-If you or a family member has suffered a concussion, hypoxic/anoxic brain damage, or other type of brain injury that was caused by the negligence of another party, you need to get proper medical care and talk to a lawyer about your rights as soon as possible.
+If you or a family member has suffered a concussion, hypoxic or anoxic brain damage, or another type of brain injury caused by someone else's negligence, secure proper medical care and consult a lawyer about your rights as soon as possible.

 Brain injuries cause permanent, debilitating injuries that may never fully recover.
 In order to regain some semblance of your life back, it's essential that you receive quality medical treatment and therapy; but those costs can add up quickly.